dhiman11/docs/README.md

 # docs

 Docs is an useful too to store information.
-Users can easiely maintain and search the data .
-There is 0 configuration for docs to setup
+Office Users can easiely maintain and search the data about project